 One of the great things about the BMAT is that (in general) you can prepare for it more easily than the UCAT.
 It’s a pen and paper test, which is more similar to standard school exams that you’re used to taking – so your nerves will hopefully be a bit calmer!

-Take advantage of the stream of past papers available free on the BMAT website.
-They will definitely guide you in terms of your strengths and weaknesses and will also familiarise you with the structure of the test.
+Take advantage of all the BMAT past papers that are available.
+They will guide you in terms of your strengths and weaknesses, and will also familiarise you with the structure of the test.

 A key thing it’s worth understanding about the BMAT is that, in comparison to the UCAT, it isn’t supposed to be as time-pressured.
 This means that the questions you’re presented with will often be multi-step and, to a certain extent, you can take your time to work them out.
 The UCAT is looking to see how quickly you can work and sometimes gives you just a few seconds to complete a question.